kyuupichan/electrumx/docs/protocol-methods.md

 **Result**

-  If *merkle* is :const:`false`, the transaction hash as a hexadecimal string.
+  If *merkle* is `false`, the transaction hash as a hexadecimal string.
-  If :const:`true`, a dictionary with the following keys:
+  If `true`, a dictionary with the following keys:

   * *tx_hash*